lkrsova/lkrsova.github.io/_posts/2022-07-23-vonrestorff-effect.md

 This phenomena is called **attentional set**, and is formed when a subject learns that a set of rules can be applied to complex stimuli to differentiate relevant from irrelevant cues [Heisler et al., 2015].
 This is the very reason why really good horror movies or video games know how to set up expectations and when to break them to surprise and scare their audience to the maximum.

 ##### Don't forget about gorillas
 This focus on something that we expect also allows for the opposite results.
 Unexpected or odd objecst that are out of the context of the place or are not within the attentional set, will fall through and might go unseen even if you're looking right at them.
-Truthfully, until writing this article, I didn't have a clue about twins in the Woman in Red scene.
+Truthfully, until writing this article, I didn't have a clue about all the twins in the Woman in Red scene.
 Did you?

 ![](/images/linr.jpg)

-*Wawhowskis purposefully casted this scene with identical twins.
-Have you ever noticed them while watching the movie?*
+*Wachowskis purposefully casted this scene with identical twins.
+Have you ever noticed them?*

-This phenomena it's called "inattentional blindness" but you might have encountered it in popular science as an experiment called the **invisible gorilla effect**, created by psychologists Daniel Simons and Christopher Chabris.
+This phenomena is called "inattentional blindness".
+You might have encountered it in popular science as an experiment called the **invisible gorilla effect**, created by psychologists Daniel Simons and Christopher Chabris.
 Without spoiling too much, [watch this video to see what it's about](https://www.youtube.com/watch?v=vJG698U2Mvo).

 Additionally, how human perception notices objects that are in their purview also depends on a how its meaningfulness or physical nature is changed in size, shape, color or spacing.
 According to **Von Restorff effect** or **isolation paradigm**, the stimuli that stands out from the homogenous rest in a distinctive way are easily learned and remembered.
 For all the nerds out there, Hedwig Von Restorff was a German physician, who coined this term in 1933 based on her own observations and principles stemming from gestalt psychology.